threefoldtech/webgw/docs/specs.md

 - New connection comes in on the server on either port.
 The server identifies the target host by sniffing the connection.
   - For port 80, HTTP headers are parsed looking for the value of the `host` header.
-  - For port 443, the TLS client hello is extracted to identify the SNI value.
+  - For port 443, the TLS client hello is extracted to identify the `SNI` value.
 - If the host is not known, or no client has subscribed for this host, the connection is immediately closed.
-- Otherwise, a notification is sent for the subscription, with a generated ephemeral secret and the port number for the original connection.
+- Otherwise, a notification is sent for the subscription, with a generated ephemeral secret and the port number for the original connection (on the server).
+We also include the sniffed host value (not currently used but might be in the future to implement advanced routing logic in the client), and the port on which the server is listening for client connection (so that we don't need a static port or to configure this in the client, and the server can swap these at random).
 - The client receives the notification, connects to the server, and sends the ephemeral secret.
 - The client opens a connection to the local port as specified in the notification